Chloé Zhao: Career

-Upcoming projects
+In 2021, Zhao directed Eternals for Marvel Studios, marking her first debut into commercially box office films.
+Although the film received mixed reviews, critics noted her efforts to intergrade her own visual realism into a classic superhero genre format.

+In 2023, Zhao served as an executive producer on The Graduates directed by Hannah Peterson.

 In April 2018, it was announced that Amazon Studios greenlit Zhao's untitled Bass Reeves biopic, a historical Western about the first black U.S. Deputy Marshal.
 Zhao is set to direct the film and write the screenplay.

-In February 2021, Variety confirmed that Zhao is tackling the classic Universal monster Dracula, as the writer, producer and director of a new take on the character in the vein of a futuristic sci-fi western.
+In February 2021, Variety confirmed that Zhao is tackling the classic Universal monster Dracula as the writer, producer and director of a new take on the character in the vein of a futuristic sci-fi western.

 In August 2022, actor Patton Oswalt revealed that a sequel to Eternals was in development with Zhao returning to direct.
-However, later actor Kumail Nanjiani stated that he had not heard anything about a sequel and believed that Oswalt was wrong.
+However, actor Kumail Nanjiani later stated that he had not heard anything about a sequel and believed that Oswalt was wrong.

+A film adaptation of Hamnet produced in part by Amblin Partners and directed by Zhao was announced in April 2023, with Jessie Buckley and Paul Mescal in talks to star in the film.
+The film premiered at the 52nd Telluride Film Festival to critical aclaim.

+In February 2025, it was announced that Zhao would be directing the pilot episode for a revival of Buffy the Vampire Slayer on Hulu.

+Zhao continues to be recognized for her ability to bridge independent storytelling as she will be putting out her next project in late 2025, Hamnet the visual tell of the Shakespearean play.